LeteTalete/ing-sw-2023-torre-speroni-vola-robu/README.md

 ## Rules

-## Explanation of the cards
+## Explanation of the json files
-For a better understanding of the card's funcionalities, please check the file under /deliverables named CardsReadMe.pdf
+For a better understanding of the cards and the board's funcionalities, please check the file under /deliverables named JsonsReadMe.pdf